tahaafzal5/personal-website/notes.md

     - on phone screen sizes
         - show website to fit the screen
         - right side should take entire space
-- website should reload on the top always
+- website should reload on the top always (on phones esp.)
+- hide page source in browser

 ## things to do/improve:
 - when the right-side moves to the bottom: